Al Geiberger: Personal life

-Geiberger was born in Red Bluff, California, the son of Ray and Mabel Geiberger.
-His first big tournament win was the 1954 National Jaycee Championship.
-He graduated from Santa Barbara High School, attended Menlo College and graduated from the University of Southern California in 1959.

 Geiberger has six children.
 His son Brent Geiberger is also a professional golfer who won two PGA Tour events.
-Another son, John, was the coach of the Pepperdine University golf team from 1996-2012, and won the NCAA Championship in 1997.
+Another son, John, was the coach of the Pepperdine University golf team from 1996 to 2012, and won the NCAA Championship in 1997.

 Geiberger's father was one of the victims of the Tenerife airport disaster in 1977.

 Geiberger had surgery in 1980 to remove his colon due to inflammatory bowel disease and has an ileostomy.